deepwriter-ai/hle-gemini-3-0/README.md

 ---

 Disclaimer: DeepWriter Inc is not affiliated with any of the companies shown.
 HLE results are self-reported and this repo is intendedc to provide transparency of that process.
-We welcome interested 3rd parties to reach out to us at corporate @deepwriter.com for verification and validation.
+We welcome interested 3rd parties to reach out to us at corporate !at! deepwriter.com for verification and validation.

 ---